-Instead of defining zero trust in terms of perimeters in some way, NIST SP 800-207 outlines the NIST guidelines for zero trust and defines Zero Trust Architecture (ZTA) in terms of the following basic tenets that should be adhered to and implemented:
+Instead of defining zero trust in terms of perimeters in some way, NIST SP 800-207 outlines the NIST standards for zero trust and defines Zero Trust Architecture (ZTA) in terms of the following basic tenets that should be adhered to and implemented:

 - This is to address any wrong assumption that an organization only needs to consider protecting company-owned devices.
-Organizations today need to be able to protect company information even when accessed via today’s bring your own device (BYOD) use of smartphones, tablets, and computers privately owned by users.
+Organizations today need to be able to protect company information even when accessed via today’s bring-your-own-device (BYOD) use of smartphones, tablets, and computers privately owned by users.

 2. NIST guidelines for zero trust stipulate that all communication is secured regardless of network location.

 - Network location alone does not imply trust.
 Organizations need to protect information even if it is accessed over the Internet, or if it is located on cloud-based assets that are not located on the enterprise-owned network.